 Due to the nature of the nerve supply, although the problem is in the neck, the symptoms complained can be felt further down the arm as the nerves supply both motor strength and sensation down to the hands.
 Common radiating symptoms complained by patients are described as “shooting pain”, “pulling pain”, and “tingling sensation”.
 In severe cases, patients may complain of weakness on the affected side.

 The main causes of nerve impingement are degeneration and disc herniation.
-With aging, the disc loses its water content, causing the space between vertebrae bodies to narrow.
-The added pressure to the facet joints result in enlargement of the joints or development of bone spurs, which can impinge on the nerve as it exits the foramina canal.
+With ageing, the disc loses its water content, causing the space between vertebral bodies to narrow.
+The added pressure to the facet joints results in enlargement of the joints or development of bone spurs, which can impinge on the nerve as it exits the foramina canal.

 What can physiotherapists do?

 While the damage to the joints due to degeneration is irreversible, reducing muscle tightness and stiffness to offload the added pressure on the affected joints and discs should be a priority.
 Modalities such as cervical traction, ultrasound, and heat pack may also be used for symptomatic relief.